dCache/dcache/docs/TheBook/src/main/markdown/srr.md

 Once the file is written, it must be imported into dCache.
 This could be achieved by NFS-mounting dCache and configuring the script to write into dCache directly.
-Alternatively, it may be uploaded using any of the supported protocols (HTTP, FTP, dcap, xrootd) with any of the supported authentication schemes (username+password, X.509, Kerberos, OIDC, macaroons).
+Alternatively, it may be uploaded using any of the supported protocols (HTTP, FTP, dcap, xroot) with any of the supported authentication schemes (username+password, X.509, Kerberos, OIDC, macaroons).
 Note that the `dcache-storage-descriptor` script does not upload the file itself (unless it writes into a mounted